 Member Spotlight: Jean Logan

 Meet Jean.
-When she isn’t busy watching Ice hockey, she loves to travel and spend travel and spend time with her grandchildren.
+When she isn’t busy watching Ice hockey, she loves to travel and spend time with her grandchildren.
 With a lengthy résumé highlighting her advocacy efforts, now retired, she continues to help write the story of the revolution in disability access, rights, and choices.
 She fully believes it the power of networking.
 We’re so fortunate to her as a member of the Network!

 What's your story?
 Tell us a little bit about yourself.